quipucords/qpc/README.rst

 qpc - RPM command line tool for quipucords
 ==========================================

 qpc is the RPM command line tool for quipucords.
 To learn more about quipucords visit the `GitHub page <https://github.com/quipucords/quipucords/>`_.
+Documentation for qpc is available through `readthedocs <https://qpc.readthedocs.io/en/latest/`_.

 This *README* file contains information about the installation and development of qpc, as well as instructions about where to find basic usage, known issues, and best practices information.